 CWI students are assigned a peer mentor and enroll in Ethics (SCIE 102).
 Second semester students are assigned a faculty mentor and enroll in Cell Biology and Genetics to prepare for the summer research experience!

-Summer Experience: B2B students participate in the funded Bridges Summer Research Experience for 10 weeks with a distinguished faculty mentor.
+Summer Experience: B2B students participate Bridges Summer Research Experience for 10 weeks with a distinguished faculty mentor.
 Students receive $6,000 stipend.

 B2B Year 2